christoofar/canaria/Ortho_README.md

 D G  M H
 ```
 On ortho boards this geometric quirk does not exist.
 The keys that are harder to use on ortho boards are
 completely different than the standard row-stagger board.
-Since this optimization is not available in row-stagger,
+Since this optimization is not available in a grid
-we rotate `G` and `M` from their Angle Mod positions on the bottom row up to the home row.
+configuration, we rotate `G` and `M` from their Angle Mod positions on the bottom row up to the home row.

 Likewise, `B` and `F` that are on the homerow in Canaria float up to the top row.